 As a frame of reference, we typically recommend brides begin their dress hunt nine months to a year before their wedding date.
 (Keep in mind, our latest Real Weddings Study reports the average length of engagement to be 14 months).
 This is the perfect sweet spot (in our humble opinion)—kind of the Goldilocks of dress shopping timelines—for a few reasons.
 On the front end, it gives you plenty of room to breathe after your engagement, and then take your time looking for dress inspiration.
 On the back end, it allows time for multiple bridal salon visits, custom details, fittings, alterations, unforeseen fixes or even to change your mind (it happens).

-When to begin looking for your wedding gown is entirely up to you.
-Most brides don't begin the search until a year to nine months before the wedding, but if you've got more time, there's no reason you can't use it.
-If you wind up ordering a custom-made wedding dress from a bridal salon, it can take a while for the dress to arrive and for the store to make alterations, so it pays to give yourself time to shop at a comfortable pace and leave plenty of leeway for preparations.
+You particularly don't want to procrastinate on the shopping process if you wind up ordering a bespoke dress—a gown that's tailor-made from scratch, just for you.
+It can take several months for the dress to arrive and for the salon to make alterations, so it pays to give yourself time to shop at a comfortable pace and leave plenty of leeway for preparations.

 On the other hand, not everyone has the luxury of time when planning their wedding.
 If you're tying the knot more like three to six months after getting engaged, our advice is simply to get started as soon as you can.
 There may not be time to request custom lace sleeves, but there will definitely be enough time to find an existing gown, with the details you love, that only requires a few alterations to fit your gorgeous figure.

 You Can Wait to Start Wedding Dress Shopping if....